gx9702/UA-TypeRepository/Core/Part4/DataTypes/EndpointDescription/readme.md

 <!-- datatype -->
 ## EndpointDescription
+The description of a endpoint that can be used to access a server.
 <!-- end of description -->
 The fields of the EndpointDescription DataType are defined in the following table: